MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 If A and AAAA records for SvcDomainName are locally available, the client SHOULD ignore these hints.
 Otherwise, clients MUST perform A and/or AAAA queries for SvcDomainName as in {{client-behavior}}, and clients SHOULD switch to an IP address in those records as soon as possible.
+Failure to use A and/or AAAA response addresses may negatively impact load balancing or other geo-aware features and thereby degrade client performance.

 The wire format for each parameter is a sequence of IP addresses in network byte order.
 Like an A or AAAA RRSet, the list of addresses represents an